patobottos/itacademy-react-notes/notes.md

 ### **STATE or data motch**

-When we talk about **state** we talk about data being used by that component at point in time.
+When we talk about **state** we talk about data being used by that component at a point in time.
 That data could be an array of values, booleans, strings, objects, any kind our component uses.

 If a variable changes its value, and it is not reactive, we won't see the changes in our browser.
-To see the new values, we have to use a **hook**, and that hook is called **useState** in this case.
+To see the new values, we have to use a **hook**.
+You can identify a hook by its name because they usually start by the word _use_...

+In this case, we'll focus on a hook called **useState**.
+The useState hook is a function that help us create a reactive value, and provides us with the way to change that value whenever we want.

 To use this hook, we have to import it at the beginning of the file, from the react library.
 This is an example:

     import { useState } from "react";